PawelZamorski/Four-Square-Cipher/README.txt

 ### EXTRAS ###

 The program has the option to set up a random key.
-The Fisher–Yates shuffle algorithm is used to generate it.
+The Fisherâ€“Yates shuffle algorithm is used to generate it.

 The file size is checked to set up a size of the file.
 It was done in order to speed up a process of parsing a file or URL.
 The size of array is a half of the file/URL size, that should be enough.
 However, if during parsing process the size of array is too small, the size (sum of the current array size and the size of array from which the data are taken) is doubled.